w-yeehong/tp/docs/UserGuide.md

 1. (*Coming soon*) Download the latest **covigent.jar** from [here](https://github.com).

-1. Copy the file to the folder you want to use as the _home folder_ for the application.
+1. Copy the file to the folder you want to use as the _home folder_ for Covigent.

 1. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.<br>
    ![Ui](images/Ui.png)